Anonymous2716/IMV/README.md

 2. maven.
 3. Active Internet Connection for downloading dependencies and maven plugins.

+# TODO
+further improvements will be done in the future if I have time and mind. such as:

+1. Displaying destination directories.
+2. Theme management. etc etc.

 # How Does It Work?
 This Application goes through all the files in a given directory.
 And loops through the files one by one to check if its an image file.